FairVote: Ranked choice voting

-FairVote advocates the use of proportional representation (which they call "fair representation voting") in multi-seat assembly and council elections throughout the United States.
-In this system, each candidate or party controls a share of seats equal to its share of the vote.
-The organization has proposed combining several congressional districts into one to allow for proportional representation in the United States Congress, as well as in the California and Michigan state assemblies.
-They advocate for several PR systems, including STV (which they also call "Ranked Choice Voting"), cumulative voting, unordered open list ("Open Ticket Voting"), SNTV ("Single-Vote Method"), and MMP ("Districts Plus").

 Voting rights

-FairVote has backed the proposed Right to Vote Amendment (House Joint Resolution 44), sponsored by Representatives Mark Pocan (D-WI) and Keith Ellison (D-MN), under which citizens would be guaranteed a constitutional right to vote.
-FairVote filed a policy brief in support of the legislation, stating, "We believe that the right to vote is a cornerstone of representative democracy that depends upon broadly defined voter eligibility, universal voter access to the polls, and election integrity."
+FairVote has backed the proposed Right to Vote Amendment (House Joint Resolution 44), sponsored by Representatives Mark Pocan and Keith Ellison, under which citizens would be guaranteed a constitutional right to vote.
+FairVote filed a policy brief in support of the legislation, writing, "We believe that the right to vote is a cornerstone of representative democracy that depends upon broadly defined voter eligibility, universal voter access to the polls, and election integrity."
 FairVote has also advocated universal voter registration, a system in which all citizens of legal voting age would be registered to vote automatically.